tytydraco/yessleep/out/Im_breaking_my_government_NDA_to_tell_you_about_Plum_Island.md

 Bullets were still flying.

-The pounding stopped, and we thought that Atlas had been shot, but then we heard a scratching noise and realized the rat was crawling along the outside framework of the tower and was making his way towards our open windows.
+The pounding stopped and we thought that Atlas had been shot, but then we heard a scratching noise and realized the rat was crawling along the tower's outside framework, making his way towards our open windows.

-We all scrambled to the hatch and pulled off the table.
+We scrambled to the hatch and pulled off the table, panic seized our actions, our hands fumbling, screams rising.

 We had to get out.
-If we were trapped in the sentry box with that rat it, would be a death no one wanted to imagine.

-Atlas screeched when it poked its head into the tower, I looked into its black eyes and saw its whiskers twinge.
+Atlas screeched when it poked its head into the tower.

+I looked into its black eyes and saw its whiskers twinge.
 It made a disgusting noise as its lips rubbed its blood-covered front buck teeth.

 I then heard the most wonderful sound in the world, a bullet ripping through Atlas’ head.
 By crawling outside the tower he had exposed himself to the ACT squad.